mikeizbicki/cmc-csci145-math166/README.md

 1. Lots of research papers / lecture notes

 1. *Learning from Data* by Yaser S. Abu-Mostafa, Malik Magdon-Ismail, and Hsuan-Tien Lin

+    I am providing you all a free copy.
+    It is yours to keep forever if you'd like (or you can return it to me at the end of the semester and I'll pass it on to future students.
+    Feel free to highlight/take notes/etc in it as if it were your own book, because it is.

 1. *Understanding Machine Learning: From Theory to Algorithms* by Shai Shalev-Shwartz and Shai Ben-David